BeycanPress/cryptopay-gateway-for-cf7/readme.txt

 == Description ==

-### Cryptocurrency Payment Gateway Plugin for Contact Form 7 by CryptoPay
+### Cryptocurrency Payment Gateway for Contact Form 7 by CryptoPay

-First of all, we would like to point out that this plugin is not a standalone plugin.
-This plugin is a **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_cf7">cryptocurrency payment gateway for Contact Form 7</a>**.
-In other words, users who want to sell courses with cryptocurrency payments can use WordPress and Contact Form 7.
-However, this plugin is a plugin for CryptoPay and a cryptocurrency payment gateway for Contact Form 7.
-So it's actually CryptoPay, which is the main plugin that handles cryptocurrency payments for WordPress.
-Therefore, users must have both plugins.

-Thanks to this plugin, you can receive **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_cf7">cryptocurrency payments</a>** from many Blockchain networks, especially Bitcoin, Ethereum, Solana, and sell paid courses with cryptocurrencies on your WordPress site with the Contact Form 7 plugin.
+With the growing adoption of blockchain and cryptocurrencies, creators, freelancers, and businesses are increasingly exploring ways to accept digital payments efficiently.
+Thanks to the CryptoPay plugin, you can now accept crypto payments directly through Contact Form 7 on your WordPress site—without relying on intermediaries or paying commissions.

+CryptoPay offers a fully decentralized, non-custodial, and commission-free payment solution, seamlessly integrated with Contact Form 7.
+Whether you're collecting payments for services, digital goods, or donations, enabling crypto payments on your forms is quick and easy.

+The plugin supports a wide range of cryptocurrencies, including Bitcoin, Ethereum (and other EVM-compatible chains), Solana, and more—providing your users with flexible payment choices while giving you complete control over your funds.

-What is CryptoPay?
+### What is CryptoPay?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3vaoFL4XG10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+#### This plugin is an integration plugin.
+So basically you need to have the following two plugins.

+**<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Review CryptoPay Lite</a>**

+**<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_cf7">Review CryptoPay Premium</a>**

-Review CryptoPay Lite: **<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Cryptocurrency payment gateway for Contact Form 7</a>**
+**<a href="https://wordpress.org/plugins/contact-form-7/">Review Contact Form 7</a>**

-Review CryptoPay Premium: **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_cf7">Cryptocurrency payments for WooCommerce</a>**

-Review Contact Form 7: **<a href="https://wordpress.org/plugins/contact-form-7/">Contact Form 7</a>**

-See **<a href="https://cryptopay.beycanpress.net/" target="_blank">Demo</a>**
+**<a href="https://cryptopay.beycanpress.net/" target="_blank">See CryptoPay Demo</a>**

 = Privacy notices =